Picture by Canva[/caption]

 Goodreads is an online platform where passionate readers go to find what’s new on the market.
 Go ahead and sign up.
 Then post your book reviews and a link to your blog.
 Connect Facebook to your account to enable sharing.

-Building a community around your blog takes time and patience, but if you’re consistent, you’ll be able to reap financial benefits.
-Let’s have a look at how to make money with your blog.
+Building a community around your site takes time and patience, but if you’re consistent, you’ll be able to reap financial benefits.
+Let’s have a look at how to make money with your site.

 6. How to monetize your blog